sendrelagulzar/AI.HYR/README.md

 One of the biggest challenges I faced was extracting the text from the PDF resumes.
 I used the PyPDF2 library to do this, but it was tricky to get it to work correctly.
 I also had to deal with the fact that the resumes were in different formats, which made it difficult to extract the information consistently.
 So I converted that PDF to String object by iterating each page in resume pdf.

 Another challenge was training the LLM to extract the key information from the resumes.
-I used a variety of techniques, such as fine-tuning the LLM on a dataset of labeled resumes and using prompt templates, which previously difficult to get the LLM to extract the information accurately and consistently.
+I used a variety of techniques, such as fine-tuning the LLM on a dataset of labeled resumes and using prompt templates, which previously difficult to get.

 ## Approach taken